-Dick Johnson anchors the weekend evening newscasts with Lauren Jiggetts, and is an award-winning reporter for NBC 5 News and NBC 5 Investigates.
-He marked his 30th year in Chicago TV news in 2012.
+Dick Johnson co-anchors the weekend evening newscasts with Lauren Jiggetts, and is an award-winning reporter for NBC 5 News.

-Prior to moving to Chicago in 1982, Dick anchored the 5 p.m. news at KDFW-TV in Dallas where he was also a political reporter.
+Prior to making Chicago his home in 1982, Dick anchored the 5 p.m. news at KDFW-TV in Dallas where he was also a political reporter.
 He began his career in Indianapolis as a reporter at WTHR-TV.

-Dick has a degree in political science from DePauw University in Indiana, where he is currently Chairman of the Board of External Advisors for the Pulliam Center for Contemporary Media.
+Dick has a degree in political science from DePauw University in Indiana, where he has served as Chairman of the Board of External Advisors for the Pulliam Center for Contemporary Media.

 He and his wife have three grown children.